stefandmn/Splash/README.md

 Splash program is designed to support the following feature:

-1. `--image` = sets a splash image on the graphical screen.
-Though this command option you can specify also the coordinates where the picture will be displayed.
+1. `--image`   = prints a splash image on the graphical term.
-2. `--message` = displays a message text on the graphical screen.
-Additionally, you can specify the coordinates where the text message will be printed and also the font details (name and size).
+2. `--message` = displays a text message on the graphical screen.
-3. `--console` = attach the new workflow to the current graphical console (if is defined, otherwise will initiate the frame buffer without graphical format.
+3. `--draw`    = displays graphical shapes and basic controls for data display, loading, etc.
 4. `--exit`    = exit from the splash application.
 It accepts also a delay as an optional parameter

 For the syntax details of each option please see **Running** chapter.